-- 8. Shearing: Ewes must be shorn slick to the skin above knee and hock joints before arrival on the grounds.
-This will be strictly enforced.
-Refer to Rule 12 Fitting: Significant clipping/shearing on the body is NOT considered touch-up clipping and the ewe is subject to disqualification. - 9.
+- 9. Animals Outside of Barns: Sheep must remain inside the Morris Activity Center, Swine Barn, Cattle Barn #2 or the designated exercise area on the North side of barns at all times.
+Any animal found outside of this area will be subject to disqualification. - 10.
 Ear Tags: All ear tags except the Texas Validation Tag, Texas Lamb Breeder Association (TLBA) tag, and Scrapie tag must be removed before showing.
 The Texas Validation tag number will be used for animal identification.
-No tag alterations will be allowed Any change to size, shape, form or color will void the tag. - 10.
-Abnormalities: Ewes showing any pronounced defect or abnormality will be barred from showing at the discretion of Show Management. - 11.
+No tag alterations will be allowed Any change to size, shape, form or color will void the tag. - 11.
+Abnormalities: Ewes showing any pronounced defect or abnormality will be barred from showing at the discretion of Show Management. - 12.
 Medication: Administration of any medication to animals that is not approved by the FDA is a violation of Federal law.
-Please refer to Rule #28 in the General Rules.
-In instances where an animal has been administered a drug that is FDA approved for its species, the exhibitor must be aware that the time it takes for all drug residue to completely clear system is generally longer than the labeled withdrawal time for most drugs and varies from animal to animal.
+Please refer to Rule #29 in the General Rules.
+In instances where an animal has been administered a drug that is FDA approved for its species, the exhibitor must be aware that the time it takes for all drug residue to completely clear system is generally longer than the labeled withdrawal time for most drugs and varies from animal to animal. - 13.

-- 12. Fitting: Foreign material including (but not limited to) painting, powdering, oiling, artificial coloring, or adhesives is prohibited.
-No clippers which require an electrical cord are allowed to be used on Commercial Ewes once they arrive on grounds.
-Touch-up clipping below the knees and hocks with cordless clippers, scissors, or hand shears will be allowed.
-Significant clipping/shearing on the body is NOT considered touch-up clipping and the ewe is subject to disqualification.
-The exhibitor is expected to feed, care for, fit, and exhibit their animal/project while at the San Antonio Stock Show & Rodeo.
-If needed, the exhibitor may have the assistance of the exhibitor's family, AST, CEA, Local County/Chapter Adult Volunteer or other 4-H or FFA members.
-Violators of this rule will be disqualified and may be barred from future participation. - 13.
-Animals Outside of Barns: Ewes must remain inside the Cattle Barn #2, Swine Barn, Morris Activity Center or the designated exercise area.
-Any animal found outside of these areas will be subject to disqualification. - 14.
 Sheep Age: Sheep will be shown according to tooth development.
 There will be no appeal from this determination. - a.
 Ewe Lamb Division All ewes must be carrying all milk teeth at the time of Check-In and Show.
 Ewes which show either or both of their first pair of permanent incisors will not be eligible to be shown in the Ewe Lamb Division. - b.
-2-Tooth Division All ewes must show one or both teeth of first pair of permanent incisors.
+2-Tooth/Yearling Division All ewes must show one or both teeth of first pair of permanent incisors.
 Ewes which show one or both teeth of the first pair of permanent incisors are eligible to show only in the 2-Tooth/Yearling Division. - c.
 Aged Division All ewes must show more than the first pair of permanent incisors.
-Ewes which show more than the first pair of permanent incisors are eligible to show only in the Aged Class. - 15.
-Scales: Scales will be provided in areas throughout the barn; such scales are unofficial and are provided for exhibitors' convenience only.
-Official scales will be used by Superintendents to determine official weights.
-No other scales will be allowed. - 16.
-Show Weights: Exhibitors will turn in an official show weight for their ewes.
-Weight changes will not be allowed at any time after Checked-In. - 17.
-Re-Weigh: Sheep will be weighed at the time of judging.
-Upon re-weigh, sheep weighing more than 5 lbs. heavier than the official turn-in weight will be disqualified. - Champion Re-weigh: Prior to selection of the Champion, all Class 1st/2nd may be re-weighed with a 5 lb maximum weigh-back.
-Should a Class 1st Place or 2nd Place weigh out, she would retain her status but would be ineligible to compete for the Champion or Reserve.
-Should a Class 1st Place weigh out, the respective Class 2nd Place would be eligible for Champion or Reserve.
-No other animals will move up. - 18.
-Trimming Tables: Trimming tables will be allowed in the barn and must be placed in locations designated by the Superintendents.
+Ewes which show more than the first pair of permanent incisors are eligible to show only in the Aged Division. - 14.
+Shearing: Ewes must be shorn slick, with no indication of blocking, to the skin above knee and hock joints to include the head before arrival on the grounds.
+This will be strictly enforced.
+Refer to Rule 15 Fitting: Significant clipping/shearing on the body is NOT considered touch-up clipping and the ewe is subject to disqualification. - 15.
+Fitting: Foreign material including (but not limited to) painting, powdering, oiling, artificial coloring, or adhesives is prohibited.
+No clippers which require an electrical cord are allowed to be used on Commercial Ewes once they arrive on Grounds.
+Touch-up clipping below the knees and hocks with cordless clippers, scissors, or hand shears will be allowed.
+Significant clipping/shearing on the body is NOT considered touch-up clipping and the ewe is subject to disqualification.
+The exhibitor is expected to feed, care for, fit, and exhibit their animal/project while at the San Antonio Stock Show & Rodeo.
+If needed, the exhibitor may have the assistance of the exhibitor's family, AST, CEA, Local County/Chapter Adult Volunteer or other 4-H or FFA members.
+Violators of this rule will be disqualified and may be barred from future participation.

+16. Blocking/Trimming Tables: Blocking/Trimming tables will be allowed in the barn for registered Angora/Boer goats and Baby Doll Southdown/Rambouillet Sheep and may be required to be placed in locations designated by the Superintendents.